Andrew Vaughn Player Props: White Sox vs. Pirates

 Andrew Vaughn At The Plate

+- Vaughn has eight hits this season and a team-best OBP of .432.

+- Among qualified hitters in MLB play, his batting average ranks 82nd, his on-base percentage ranks 26th, and he is 108th in the league in slugging.

-- Vaughn has picked up a hit in five games this year (71.4%), including one multi-hit game.
+- Vaughn has gotten a hit in six of eight games this year (75.0%), with multiple hits twice.

-- Vaughn has driven in a run in six games this year (85.7%), including one multiple-RBI game.
+- Vaughn has driven in a run in six games this season (75.0%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.